arescrimson/LytroOld/README.md

 Currently features commands for anime and manga.
 Currently planning to expand to include more APIs, as well as embed and streaming information support.
 Permanent hosting support also on the way.

-Now supports title caching; any command with an **[anime name]** identifier will stay within the searched title directory.
-Commands pertaining to that directory can be entered without the **[anime name]**.
+Now supports title caching; any command with an **[name]** identifier will stay within the searched title directory.
+Commands pertaining to that directory can be entered without the **[name]**.

 **Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2) and [AniList API](https://anilist.gitbook.io/anilist-apiv2-docs/) to fetch anime and manga information.
 You can visit [MyAnimeList](https://myanimelist.net/) or [AniList](https://anilist.co/) for more details.

 ## Anime Commands

-**!a [anime name]:** returns information like synopsis, rating based off total votes, genre, and url.

-**!info [anime name]** returns additional information like background, studio, related animes and release year.
+**!a [name]:** returns information like synopsis, rating based off total votes, genre, and url.
+Scroll to return addition information like background, studio, related animes and release year.

-**!chr [prefix] [anime name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
+**!chr [prefix] in [name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
+If searching for a character in a new anime/manga directory, specify the in, ex. !chr luffy in one piece.
 Provides information like character role, description, and voice actor.

-**!img [anime name]:** returns a random image pertaining to the picture gallery of the specific anime.
+**!img [name]:** returns a random image in the picture gallery of the specific anime.

 **!rand:** returns information identical to !info with a random anime(sfw).

 ## Manga Commands

-**!m [manga name]:** returns information like synopsis, rating based off total votes, genre, and url.
+**!m [name]:** returns information like synopsis, rating based off total votes, genre, and url.

-**!minfo [manga name]** returns additional information like manga rank, serialization, and publish date.
+**!minfo [name]** returns additional information like manga rank, serialization, and publish date.

-**!mchr [prefix] [manga name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
-Provides information like character role.
+**!mchr [prefix] [name]:** depending on prefix, returns either 'main' main characters, 'sup' supporting characters, or a specified character name.
+If searching for a character in a new anime/manga directory, specify the in, ex. !mchr luffy in one piece.
+Provides information like character role and description.

-**!mimg [manga name]:** returns a random image pertaining to the picture gallery of the specific manga.
+**!mimg [name]:** returns a random image in the picture gallery of the specific manga.

 **!mrand:** returns information identical to !info with a random manga(sfw).